Firm News

 New Associates Join TDR

-Tabet DiVito & Rothstein is pleased to announce that Elizabeth B. Coburn and Y’Noka Bass recently joined the firm as associates.
-Elizabeth’s practice focuses on complex commercial disputes, bankruptcy matters, and arbitration proceedings.
-She supports clients...
+Tabet DiVito & Rothstein is pleased to announce that John Andreasen and Jeffrey L. Grinde, Jr. recently joined the firm as associates.
+John’s practice focuses on complex commercial litigation, bankruptcy matters, and business disputes.
+Prior to joining TDR, John...

 Chicago Litigation Blog